-Our team of Medicare fraud attorneys is dedicated to defending providers and suppliers suspected or accused of Medicare fraud.
+Our team of Medicare fraud attorneys is dedicated to defending providers and suppliers suspected of Medicare fraud.
 Our team of Medicare fraud attorneys includes a former Deputy Attorney General for the Medicaid Fraud Control Unit (MFCU) who prosecuted health care fraud cases.
 Our team of Medicare fraud attorneys has significant experience in health care fraud investigations, audits, and civil and criminal Medicare fraud actions.
 We represent individuals accused of fraud nationwide, through offices in Detroit, Miami, Tampa, Columbus, Houston, and Boise areas.
 Our clients include physicians, chiropractors, pharmacists, home health agencies, urgent care centers, and behavioral health facilities accused of Medicare fraud.

 Medicare fraud encompasses the false claims act, anti-kickback, Stark and health care fraud statutes.
 Medicare fraud is when an individual knowingly submits a false statement, or makes misrepresentations of fact, to obtain payment from a Federal health care program (Medicare, Medicaid or TRICARE) for which no entitlement would otherwise exist.
 Individuals who knowingly solicit, pay, and/or accept remuneration to induce or reward patient referrals for services or supplies reimbursed by a Federal health care program, may also be guilty of Medicare fraud.
 Additionally, making prohibited referrals for certain designated health services can also result in Medicare fraud.